 The chimney draw is critical on any installation and should be checked to ensure that it matches what is specified.
-If the draw is higher than recommended, we advise that provision must be made to correct the overdraw.
+The ideal chimney draught is between 12-15 pascal (Pa) If the draw is higher than recommended, we advise that provision must be made to correct the overdraw.
 The draw can vary in different weather conditions and the customer should be made aware of this.
 Failure to correct an over-drawing flue will invalidate the warranty, and may damage the appliance.
+Please consult a chimney specialist for advice on fitting an anti down draught cowl.

-Please remember that chimney draught is dependent on four main factors.
+Please remember that chimney draught is dependent on four main factors.Flue gas temperatureFlue heightFlue sizeFlue terminal